spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 ### Assumptions

 We will not be covering the process of writing a Terraform provider in this article.
-If you are interested in that, please refer to the [official documentation](https://www.terraform.io/docs/extend/writing-custom-providers.html).
+If you are interested in that, please refer to the [official documentation](https://www.terraform.io/docs/extend/writing-custom-providers.html){: rel="nofollow"}.
 In this article, we will assume that you **already have a provider** that you want to publish.

-We will also focus on providing step-by-step instructions for [GitHub Actions](https://github.com/features/actions) users.
+We will also focus on providing step-by-step instructions for [GitHub Actions](https://github.com/features/actions){: rel="nofollow"} users.
 If you are using a different CI/CD tool, you will need to adapt the steps accordingly based on its documentation.
 Note that you don't need to use a CI/CD tool to publish a provider - you could do it from your laptop.
 However, we recommend using a CI/CD tool to automate the process and provide an audit trail of what's been done, when, and by whom.

 Last but not least, we assume you're going to use GoReleaser to build your provider.
 This is by far the most common way of managing Terraform providers which need to be available for different operating systems and architectures.
-If you're not familiar with GoReleaser, please refer to the [official documentation](https://goreleaser.com/).
-You can also check out Terraform's official [`terraform-provider-scaffolding` template repository](https://github.com/hashicorp/terraform-provider-scaffolding) for an example of using GoReleaser with Terraform providers.
+If you're not familiar with GoReleaser, please refer to the [official documentation](https://goreleaser.com/){: rel="nofollow"}.
+You can also check out Terraform's official [`terraform-provider-scaffolding` template repository](https://github.com/hashicorp/terraform-provider-scaffolding){: rel="nofollow"} for an example of using GoReleaser with Terraform providers.

 ### Creating a provider